Destination: Fort Worth

 Accommodations: Book your room at Pioneer Pocket Hotel in the historic Pioneer Building located in downtown Lubbock.
 Just minutes away from the Arts District and live music venues, the Pioneer Pocket Hotel offers keyless entry with rooms that pay tribute to Lubbock such as the Vineyard Room and the Windmill Suite.
 Be sure to grab dinner and a craft cocktail at The West Table Kitchen and Bar, and a local, craft brew at The Brewery LBK located in the lobby of the Pioneer.

-This fall, check out the Cotton Court Hotel with 165 rooms, complimentary Wi-Fi and breakfast, along with an outdoor swimming pool and live music on weekends.
+Check out the newly opened Cotton Court Hotel with 165 rooms, complimentary Wi-Fi and breakfast, along with an outdoor swimming pool and live music on weekends.
 The property also is within proximity to the Arts District, Depot Entertainment District and Texas Tech University.

 Activities: Grab a Buddy Hoppy IPA at Two Docs Brewing Co. then visit the Buddy Holly Center where you can experience the life and music of Buddy through a permanent exhibition showcasing unique memorabilia donated by the family, friends and fans of Lubbock’s favorite son.
 When you are finished there, walk across the street to take a photo in front of the famed Buddy Holly statue at the West Texas Walk of Fame.
 Don’t forget to drive past the new Buddy Holly Hall of Performing Arts and Sciences and make sure to book tickets to see the next Broadway-style show!